jnigrelli/cornserve/README.md

-Cornserve is an execution platform for multimodal AI.
+Cornserve is a distributed inference platform for complex, Any-to-Any multimodal AI.
 Split complex models into smaller separately scalable components (**model fission**) and share common components across multiple applications (**sharing**), all on your own infrastructure.